anduurs/DersEngine/README.md

 # DersEngine
-The DersEngine is a game engine made from scratch with lwjgl 3.
+The DersEngine is a game engine made from scratch with java using lwjgl 3 as opengl wrapper.